MOVING ON

 By the time they leave Walhampton, we aim to have nurtured and supported every pupil to ensure they have the roots they need to grow strong and sure.
 We also strive tirelessly to give our pupils the wings of inner confidence and resilience that they need to succeed in the next stage of their life.

-Long before that time, we will have been working closely with parents and the child to consider and narrow down their senior school options.
+We work closely with parents and the child to consider and narrow down their senior school options.
 Our senior staff will then assist parents, up to and including the admissions process to private senior school, as they make their final decision.

 We proudly send girls and boys on to some of the most highly regarded schools in Hampshire and Dorset, as well as the rest of the UK.
 The main ones we regularly deal with include: